How to grow tulips

 For more advice on how to increase bulbs, see the RHS guide to bulb propagation here.

 Tulips sometimes suffer from pest and diseases, especially where grown in the same soil for long periods.
 Growing conditions may also affect their health.

-- Where plants fail to flower, feed with tomato fertiliser while in growth.
-This boosts the nutrients returned to the bulb, helping to form flowers for next year.
-On wetter soils, that don't dry out in summer, reflowering of border tulips is difficult
+- When plants fail to flower, feed with tomato fertiliser while in growth.
+This boosts the nutrients returned to the bulb, helping to form flowers for the next year.
+On wetter soils that do not dry out in summer, reflowering border tulips is difficult

-- Many smaller bulbs that do not flower is caused by shallow planting.
+- Much smaller bulbs that do not flower are caused by shallow planting.
 Replant bulbs at least three times their depth in the ground

 - Grey squirrels often dig up bulbs.
-In containers protect bulbs with chicken wire.
-In the ground plant bulbs in aquatic baskets covered with chicken wire.
-Wire can be removed once leaves emerge
+In containers, protect bulbs with chicken wire.
+In the ground, bulbs can if necessary be planted in aquatic baskets that are covered with chicken wire.
+The wire can be removed once leaves emerge

 - Aphids may affect stored bulbs as well as leaves